When it comes to understanding CBD oil and its range of effects, it is important to have some knowledge of the human endocannabinoid system (ECS).

 , or more specifically, phytocannabinoids

 ) impact the body and mind in various ways.
 But what allows them to have this impact, and how does it all work?

-As it turns out, it’s all down to the ECS.
-In this article, let’s look at the endocannabinoid system and all it can do.
+In a nutshell, it all comes down to the ECS.
+In this article, we look at the endocannabinoid system and all it can do.
 First, though, it’s important to understand the concept of homeostasis.